dylanpieper/ShinySurveyJS/readme.md

 ## Hashing Process and URL Parameters

-ShinySurveyJS uses an automatic hashing system for URL parameters to enhance security and prevent direct access to users modifying readable URL parameters.
-However, as a word of caution, the current infrastructure does not prevent the programmatic identification of hashes.
+ShinySurveyJS has implemented an automated hashing system for URL parameters to enhance security by making it more challenging to directly access or modify readable URL parameters.
+It's important to highlight, though, that the current configuration does not fully eliminate the possibility of hashes being programmatically discovered.

-### Functionality:
+### Key Features

-1. When a new parameter (survey, entity, or any custom parameter) is added to the system, a unique hash is automatically generated and stored in `hash.csv`.
-2.  `hash.csv` contains two columns: `object` (the actual name or identifier) and `hash` (the corresponding hash).
+1.  **Automatic Hash Generation and Storage:** When a new parameter (such as a survey, entity, or any custom parameter) is introduced, a unique hash is generated and stored in `hash.csv`, which is structured into two columns: `object` for the actual name or identifier, and `hash` for the unique hash.

+2.  **Hash Composition:** The hashes are made up of 10 random alphanumeric characters (e.g., "a1b2c3d4e5"), ensuring each hash is unique within the `hash.csv` file and managed automatically by the system.

-3. URL parameters use these hashes instead of actual object names.
+3.  **URL Parameter Security:** By using these unique hashes in URLs instead of the actual object names or identifiers, the system enhances security and limits direct access or manipulation.

-### Automatic Hash Generation:

--   Hashes consist of a combination of 10 random alphanumeric characters (e.g., "a1b2c3d4e5").
--   The system ensures each hash is unique within `hash.csv`.
--   Hashes are automatically generated and managed by the system.
+This automated hashing mechanism is a critical aspect of ShinySurveyJS's strategy to secure URL parameters, thereby safeguarding the system against unauthorized changes.

+You can disable the hashing mechanism by setting `hash_active = FALSE` in `app.R`.
+However, it is highly recommended to keep this feature enabled to ensure the security of your app.

 ## Creating Multiple Surveys